Bretton Woods system: Trade deficits

 In the event of a deficit in the current account, Fund members, when short of reserves, would be able to borrow foreign currency in amounts determined by the size of its quota.
 In other words, the higher the country's contribution was, the higher the sum of money it could borrow from the IMF.

 Members were required to pay back debts within a period of 18 months to five years.
 In turn, the IMF embarked on setting up rules and procedures to keep a country from going too deeply into debt year after year.
 The Fund would exercise "surveillance" over other economies for the U.S. Treasury in return for its loans to prop up national currencies.

 IMF loans were not comparable to loans issued by a conventional credit institution.
 Instead, they were effectively a chance to purchase a foreign currency with gold or the member's national currency.

 The U.S.-backed IMF plan sought to end restrictions on the transfer of goods and services from one country to another, eliminate currency blocs, and lift currency exchange controls.

 The IMF was designed to advance credits to countries with balance of payments deficits.
 Short-run balance of payment difficulties would be overcome by IMF loans, which would facilitate stable currency exchange rates.
 This flexibility meant a member state would not have to induce a depression to cut its national income down to such a low level that its imports would finally fall within its means.
 Thus, countries were to be spared the need to resort to the classical medicine of deflating themselves into drastic unemployment when faced with chronic balance of payments deficits.
-Before the Second World War, European nations—particularly Britain—often resorted to this.
+Before the Second World War, European governments—particularly Britain—often resorted to this.

 Par value

 The IMF sought to provide for occasional discontinuous exchange-rate adjustments (changing a member's par value) by international agreement.
-Member nations were permitted to adjust their currency exchange rate by 1%.
+Member states were permitted to adjust their currency exchange rate by 1%.
 This tended to restore equilibrium in their trade by expanding their exports and contracting imports.
 This would be allowed only if there was a fundamental disequilibrium.
 A decrease in the value of a country's money was called a devaluation, while an increase in the value of the country's money was called a revaluation.

 It was envisioned that these changes in exchange rates would be quite rare.
 However, the concept of fundamental disequilibrium, though key to the operation of the par value system, was never defined in detail.